Databeans/lighthouse/README.md

 &#8658;  It’s essential to recluster our data by Z-ordering the store_sales table by the “ss_item_sk” column before running the selective query.

+let’s Z-order the store_sales table by the ss_item_sk column
 <img src="https://miro.medium.com/v2/resize:fit:720/0*GV6tDhANiP7jNpkm" alt="Z-ordering by ss_item_sk column"></img>

 &rarr; The Z-order command resulted in: